Celebrity Jeopardy! (Saturday Night Live): Impact

 A May 15, 2015 Celebrity Jeopardy! featured "The Pen is Mightier", a category about famous authors and their books (which was misread in a Celebrity Jeopardy! sketch as "The Penis Mightier" by Connery, who thought it was a penis enlargement product); and on September 16, 2015, a contestant who did not know the actual answer jokingly guessed "The Love Ballad of Turd Ferguson" during Final Jeopardy!

 The Jeopardy! round from the July 8, 2016, episode featured the categories "States That Begin with Californ", "Is That a Hat?", "Catch These Men" (which Connery reads in a sketch as "Catch The Semen"), "A Petite Dejeuner" (a respelling of the category from the sketch which was "A Petit Dejeuner", which Burt Reynolds misread as "Ape Tit Dejeuner"), "'S' Words" (which appeared again after appearing in 1999), and "SNL Cracks Us Up".
 On July 10, 2019, the Jeopardy! round featured the category "An Album Cover", which Connery reads in a sketch as "Anal Bum Cover".

 The category "Surprise Me, Trebek!" appeared again in the Jeopardy!
 The Greatest of All Time special in 2020.
 When contestant Brad Rutter picked the category for the first time, he too shouted its name in an imitation Sean Connery voice.

-The February 6, 2023 episode featured the category "Months That Start with Feb".
-The July 11, 2024 episode featured the category "States That End in Hampshire", which appeared again after appearing in 2009.
+Jeopardy! host and Trebek's successor Ken Jennings is also a fan of the sketches, and jokingly suggested that Kate McKinnon should play him if they are revived with him as host.
+Categories on episodes since Trebek's death have occasionally continued referencing the SNL sketches, like "Months That Start with Feb" on the February 6, 2023 episode, and the return of "States That End in Hampshire" on July 11, 2024 (after previously being featured in 2009).